 Today, Grady EMS Education Academy is a regional learning center that offers premier initial education and staff development opportunities.
 Programs in initial education include the Emergency Medical Technician Program, the Advanced Emergency Medical Technician Program and the Paramedic Program.

 Each of the programs in this portfolio provides knowledge, skills, and abilities that far exceed the National EMS Education Standards developed by the National Highway Traffic Safety Administration as well as those promulgated by the Georgia Department of Public Health's Office of Emergency Medical Services and Trauma.
-Program graduates will not only be prepared to challenge and pass the National Registry certification examinations, they will become technically skilled critical thinkers ready to fill a growing need for advanced providers in the pre-hospital setting.
-All educators take a multivariate approach to ensure students are provided with a strong foundation built upon a commitment to patient-centered care, ethical actions, medical research, life-long learning, and to uphold educational standards set forth by the Grady EMS Education Academy, The State office of EMS and Trauma, and CAAHEP.
+Program graduates will not only be prepared to challenge and pass the National Registry cognitive and psychomotor certification examinations, they will become technically skilled critical thinkers ready to fill a growing need for advanced providers in the pre-hospital setting.
+All educators take a multivariate approach to ensure students are provided with a strong foundation built upon a commitment to patient-centered care, ethical actions, medical research, life-long learning, and to upholding the CAAHEP goal to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels (CAAHEP, 2015).